flowtoolz/flowtoolz.github.io/service/service.md

 #### Our Conviction
 We are experienced, principled and oppinionated software craftsmen who believe there often <i>is</i> a right and a wrong way to do things.

 <i>Agile</i> is not a marketing buzzword to us.
 We carry the ideas of the agile manifesto in our hearts.
-All our work rests on the following three principles.
+All our work rests on the following four principles.

 #### Domain-Driven Design
 We immerse ourselves into your application domain and model its mechanics together with you.
 We are convinced that a deep understanding of the domain makes for excellent software and excellent partnerships.